dfface/kindle-clippings/README.md

 [page 40, position 375-376, 2025-08-21 06:05:25]
 ```

-Or you want establish a website using the parsed JSON data, do it yourself!
+Or you want to establish a website using the parsed JSON data, do it yourself!

 ## Usage